 Diana an independent woman, busy getting her career in the way she want it to be, and that is UP.
 One day, during a great lunch get together with friends, she suddenly busted out in tears.
 Our strong, independent, career tiger busted out in tears in front of us and everybody was literary shocked.

 She worked hard and went out of her way to prove her self.
-Her manager kept kicking her down by pestering behavior and then pulling her up again by giving her compliments.
+Her manager kept kicking her down by pestering behavior.
 Diana didn’t know what to do with this situation and it was eating her alive.

 I heard her story and a few things came to mind.